MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Data sources in your app - screenshot](../images/L03/Mod_03_Canvas_App_image17.png)

-### Task 1.3: Add Inspection Gallery
+### Task 1.3: Add Inspections gallery

-1. Add Gallery
+1. Add Gallery.

    - Select the **+ Insert** tab and then select **Vertical gallery**.
 The gallery will be added to the Main Screen.